 Under the umbrella of Brexit, growth (including industrial strategy) and education and skills, our policy work gives focus to a number of key factors that underpin the UK’s current creative success.
 These include:

 - measures to diversify the workforce

 - a robust digital and physical infrastructure

 - improved support for working internationally.

 Our policy work is supported by rigorous analysis and research.
 To date, we have authored reports on topics including:

 We also respond to government green papers and select committee inquiries and publish quick-read policy briefings for members.
 Along with transcripts of key speeches to and by the Federation, reports and submissions can be found in Publications.
 Some are public documents while other briefings are members-only.

-Research in 2017 includes freelancing and creative industries exports and the development of a new immigration framework for the sector.
+Research in 2017 includes freelancing with forthcoming work on creative industries exports and the development of a new immigration framework for the sector.